dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 Of course the cons are probably pretty clear and make this algorithm pretty useless in most cases:

 * We don't free memory
+* There is no way to traverse the heap, because we don't keep track of the allocations
 * It will "eventually" finish the RAM sooner or later

 But again it was a first good step into writing a memory allocator.